tembo-io/trunk/contrib/argm/Guide.md

 >*Custom aggregate functions.*

-**`argm`** is a C-based extension that provides a set of custom aggregate functions, not native to Postgres, to perform operations on database columns.
+**`argm`** is a C-based extension that provides a set of custom aggregate functions to perform operations on database columns.

 # When should you use it?